Scaling Behaviors in Active Model B+ via the Functional Renormalization Group: Introduction

-To capture the universal features of MIPS at the level of continuum EFT, the Active Model B+ (AMB+) \cite{wittkowski2014,nardini2017,tjhung2018} has been introduced as an extension of Model B that incorporates nonequilibrium active terms.
-In particular, in Ref.~\cite{tjhung2018} it was reported that in the AMB+, a new, microphase separated state can emerge through reverse Ostwald ripening.
+To capture the universal features of MIPS at the level of continuum EFT, the active model B (AMB) \cite{wittkowski2014,cates2015motility} and later active model B+ (AMB+) \cite{nardini2017,tjhung2018} have been introduced as extensions of model B that incorporate nonequilibrium active terms.
+In particular, in Ref.~\cite{tjhung2018} it was reported that in AMB+, a new microphase-separated state can emerge through reverse Ostwald ripening.
 A necessary condition for such a state to form is a significant amount of activity in the system.
 For small activity parameters, Ostwald ripening is found to operate in a normal fashion, leading to bulk phase separation.
 In Ref.~\cite{caballero2018}, a one-loop perturbative renormalization-group (RG) analysis was carried out in an attempt to explain these observations.
 It was conjectured that the emergence of a new, nonequilibrium fixed point controls the regions of parameter space where the RG flows either approach the conventional Wilson-Fisher (WF) fixed point or diverge to strong coupling.
 The latter may correspond to the aforementioned new state, but the perturbative RG cannot determine whether the flows terminate at a new, strongly coupled fixed point, indicating a second-order transition, or diverge to infinity, signaling a first-order transition.
 Moreover, the very existence of the new nonequilibrium fixed point remains questionable, as the perturbative analysis relies on a simultaneous expansion in both $(d-2)$ and $(4-d)$, which may not yield reliable results when extrapolated to $d=3$.
-That is to say, due to the questionable reliability of perturbation theory, the nature of fixed points and critical phenomena in AMB+ remains an open problem.
+That is, due to the questionable reliability of perturbation theory in this context, the nature of fixed points and critical phenomena in AMB+ remains an open problem.

 In this paper, we study the RG flows of the AMB+ via the nonperturbative functional renormalization group (FRG) approach.
 One of the main advantages of this formalism is that it does not require any coupling to be small; consequently, no constraints need to be imposed on the dimensionality.
 Our goal is to determine whether the structure of the coupling flows suggested by perturbation theory persists and to explore the possibility of discovering new fixed points beyond the perturbative regime.